terrylp/terrypalo.github.io/projects/project-black.md

 The game is currently being built in the Unity3D engine for a 2D environment.
 BitBucket is being used as our main version control tool.
 The game includes a main character a long lasting plot, many zones to explore, and different interesting abilities to experience.

 A general goal for our game is to allow for a fun, well-flowing 2D experience experience that engages the player while not being boring, but not being tpo difficult (too quickly) at the same time.

+For confidentiality of the game, I will not give specifics on the plot or mechanics, but here is some early concept art work done by a one of our concept artists.